akishwary/Portfolio-Tracker/README.md

 -	Portfolio Example.ipynb

-***Please note that this project is not finished.
+***Please note that this project is still a work in progress.
 There are some bugs in the Portfolio.py